ikostrikov/jaxrl/README.md

 # Contributing

 When contributing to this repository, please first discuss the change you wish to make via issue.
 If you are not familiar with pull requests, please read [this documentation](https://opensource.com/article/19/7/create-pull-request-github).

+# Acknowledgements

+Thanks to @evgenii-nikishin for helping with JAX.
+And @dibyaghosh for helping with vmapped ensembles.